Nigeria travel advice

 Curfews

-Nigerian authorities impose curfews as a means to restoring order after violence erupts in volatile areas.
-Curfews are currently in effect for parts of Maiduguri, Adamawa State, Borno State and Yobe State.
-Curfews and restrictions on the movement of vehicles, can be imposed, amended and lifted at short notice throughout Nigeria.
+Nigerian authorities regularly impose curfews to restore order after violence erupts in volatile areas.
+Curfews and restrictions on the movement of vehicles can be imposed, amended and lifted on short notice throughout Nigeria.

 Road safety